 The Phrasikleia Kore is a funerary statue created about 550 BC.
 The inscription suggests, it depicts a young woman who died unmarried and therefore is forever a maiden.
-She stands erect and wearing a long peplos, which was decorated with coloured flowers and meanders.
+She stands erect and wearing a long peplos, which was decorated with colored flowers and meanders.
 Around her waist, she wears a girdle.
 The front of her feet and sandals are visible.
 Her right arm hangs down and firmly pulls on her peplos as if making an introduction.
 Her left arm is held in front of her chest and holds a still-unopened lotus flower.
-On her head, she wears a garland of flowers, round about her neck a necklace, and on each arm a bracelet.
+She wears a garland of flowers, on her head, round her neck a necklace, and on each arm a bracelet.

-The Phrasikleia Kore is a rarely preserved statue carved from Parian marble which features the remains of a variety of colours on her face, hair and dress.
+The Phrasikleia Kore is a rarely preserved statue carved from Parian marble, which features the remains of a variety of colors on her face, hair, and dress.
 The Phrasikleia Kore is one of the most important works of Archaic art because it was so well preserved because it was buried in a custom-designed pit.
-It is thought that the circumstances of the secure burial of the Phrasikleia Kore were due to the political instability of the time.
-Her prominent family was responsible for commissioning the sculpture, and for the later secure burial of the Phrasikleia Kore so that it would not be found and vandalised in the political rivalry of the time.
+The circumstances of the secure burial of the Phrasikleia Kore was because of the political instability of the time.
+Her prominent family commissioned the sculpture, and for the later safe funeral of the Phrasikleia Kore so that it would not be found and vandalized in the political rivalry of the time.

 Phrasikleia Kore was found in 1972, buried in the ancient city of Myrrhinous (modern Merenta) in Attica.
-The original base of the statue was identified and reunited with the Phrasikleia Kore which confirmed that the figure had been made by the artist Aristion of Paros.
+The original base of the statue was identified and reunited with the Phrasikleia Kore.
+It also confirmed that the figure had been made by the artist Aristion of Paros.
 The primary function of the Phrasikleia Kore was as a funerary statue or votive offering.
 In this case, Phrasikleia marked the grave of a girl who died unmarried.
-This status is confirmed by the inscription on her pedestal, in addition to the symbolism of the jewellery, peplos, and the lotus flower.
-Also as suggested by the epigram on the Phrasikleia Kore:
+The inscription on her pedestal confirms this status.
+Also, there is the symbolism of the jewelry, peplos, and the lotus flower.
+Also, as suggested by the epigram on the Phrasikleia Kore:

 “Tomb of Phrasikleia.